2H Gooseneck w/ Dressing Room

 or horse area doors, it allows you to hold onto for balance

-as you step up into the trailer.
-Exterior Grab Handle
+as you step up into the trailer. - To view this and other options, visit the

 on the inside of your trailers, this light provides plenty